🏛 Sights 🏠 Areas 🍽 Food 🌙 Nightlife 🎭 Events 🌿 Gluten-Free 🚉 Transport 💡 Tips

 Gluten-Free Berlin

 Celiac in Germany?
 The key phrase is "Ich habe Zöliakie" (I have celiac disease) or "glutenfrei, bitte" (gluten-free, please).
-Always ask staff about separate preparation areas and utensils — staff in Berlin are generally well-informed.
-The crossed-grain symbol on packaged goods is your reliable marker.
+Always ask about separate preparation areas and utensils.
+The crossed-grain symbol on packaged goods is the certified marker.
+Staff at dedicated GF venues below are trained — at mixed kitchens always confirm with the chef.

 🍞